kubernetes/website/content/en/docs/contribute/_index.md

 {{% capture overview %}}

-The Kubernetes website loves contributions from all members, both new and experienced!
+The Kubernetes documenttion website loves contributions from all members, both new and experienced!

+The Kubernetes documentation website is a part of the Kubernetes project managed by its own SIG, [SIG Docs]((/docs/contribute/participating/).
+Kubernetes documentation contributors improve existing documentation content, create new content, translate the documentation and manage the documentation aspects of the Kubernetes release cycle.

 {{% /capture %}}